dgwarlug47/notes2/content/blog/Sociology/Liquid/liquid_modernity.md

    - Values
    - Personality (identity)

+4. What is the Root Cause of Liquid Modernity
+   - By Marx's main theorem, every change in the superstructure needs to come from a change in material reality.
+   - Neoliberalism, Globalization, Technological acceleration

 # The Concept of Liquid Modernity - An Overview of Fluid Social Structures

 Liquid modernity is characterized by the constant flux and transformation of norms, values, and practices.